manojkumareedhara/pick_place_robot/README.md

 ### Lift arm
 This Lift arm is used for drawing shapes in the 3d space.
-This arm is mainly designed to use for Painting the walls and construction.
+This arm is mainly designed for painting the walls and construction.

+This arm uses the Trapezoidal Velocity profile for smooth operation.
 <!-- - [Lift Arm Motion Video](media/lift_arm.mp4) -->

 ![Lift Arm Demo](media/lift_arm.gif)